vacp2p/rfc/content/docs/rfcs/26/README.md

 ## Design requirements

-- *Confidentiality*: The adversary should not be able to learn what data is being exchanged between two Waku nodes.
+- *Confidentiality*: The adversary should not be able to learn what data is being sent from one Waku node to one or several other Waku nodes.
-- *Authenticity*: The adversary should not be able to cause either of two Waku endpoint to accept data from any third party as though it came from the other endpoint.
+- *Authenticity*: The adversary should not be able to cause Waku endpoint to accept data from any third party as though it came from the other endpoint.
-- *Integrity*: The adversary should not be able to cause either of two Waku endpoints to accept data that has been tampered with.
+- *Integrity*: The adversary should not be able to cause a Waku endpoint to accept data that has been tampered with.

 Notable, *forward secrecy* is not provided for at this layer.
 If this property is desired, a more fully featured secure communication protocol can be used on top, such as [Status 5/SECURE-TRANSPORT](https://specs.status.im/spec/5).

+It also provides some form of *unlinkability* since:
-Because (a) only participants who are able to decrypt a message can see its signature (b) padding is used, it also provides some form of *unlinkability*.
+- only participants who are able to decrypt a message can see its signature
+- payload are padded to a fixed length

 ## Cryptographic primitives